EDVTAZ/BProtoHW/docs/docs.md

 The file contains client methods for messaging.

-- The `init_connection` function tnitializes secure channel, returns with the aggreed key.
+- The `init_connection` function initializes secure channel, returns with the agreed key.
 - The `new_channel` function sends message to create new channel.
 - The `invite_user` function sends message to invite user.
 - The `send_msg` function send text message to channel.
 - The `GCM_create_header` function serializes GCM header data into bytesarray.
 - The `encrypt_comm` and `decrypt_comm` functions handles symmetrical encryption used to protect channel messages with AES-GCM.

-.